-Setting up a thrift shop is a great small town business idea if you’re the fashionable individual among your friends and family and possess good sales and marketing skills.
+Setting up a thrift shop is a great small-town business idea if you’re a fashionable individual among your friends and family and possess good sales and marketing skills.

 Have stuff related to every age of people, and you will always have a flow of customers.

 More and more consumers are becoming environmentally aware.
 A thrift shop is well-suited for a small town.
 You’ll compete against non-local businesses by recycling unwanted items.
 How cool is that?